vcandapp/Telco-AIX/telco-sme/README.md

 ![Web UI Screenshot](webui.png)

 ## Overview
-The Telco-AIX SME (Subject Matter Expert) Web Interface is a sophisticated chat application designed for telecommunications professionals.
-It provides AI-powered conversations with specialized knowledge in telco technologies, network architecture, and technical solutions.
+The Telco-AIX SME (Subject Matter Expert) Web Interface is a genai web ui designed for telecommunications professionals to augment their daily operations.
+It provides AI-powered (Qwen3-32B Full Model Running on RHOAI-vLLM Runtime) conversations with specialized knowledge in telco technologies, network architecture, and technical solutions.

+We gather & visualize realtime metrics and diagnostics information provided by vLLM runtime.
 ## Features

 ### 🤖 **AI-Powered Conversations**